 Check out What are the Roles in Splash? to learn more about each role's permission set.

 Once users have been added and assigned roles, groups determine the events to which they have access.
-Groups define the event visibility a User has and allow for event collaboration across teams.
-Unlike Roles, Users can be assigned to multiple groups.
+Groups define the event visibility a user has and allow for event collaboration across teams.
+Unlike roles, users can be assigned to multiple groups.
 Basic Splash plans don't include group management tools.